getml/getml.com/src/docs/install/uninstall.md

 !!! warning "Project data will be deleted"

-    Your projects data will be deleted when you delete the `getml` directory.
+    Your project data will be deleted when you delete the `getml` directory.

 ```bash
 rm -r getml